codebiff/codebiff-old/posts/force-highlightjs-language-with-jquery.markdown

 date: 2012-02-03 20:00:00
 ---

 [highlight.js](http://softwaremaniacs.org/soft/highlight/en/) is a handy syntax highlighter when writing in Markdown as it allows you to highlight pre tags without the need to have a class attribute (very difficult in Markdown).
 It's _usually_ clever enough to understand what language the code is written in and assign a class accordingly.
-But it's not fullproof and sometimes (only sometimes) get's it wrong.
+But it's not fullproof and sometimes (only sometimes) gets it wrong.

 So here's a small snippet of jQuery to fix that.
 It looks for `<pre><code>` tags.
 If it includes a specific identifier `~~lang` it will set the class to that language.
 So if it's ruby code add `~~ruby` etc.